sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 If it failed to load or talk to the Sourcegraph instance, messages are logged to the browser console.

-When the Sourcegraph instance is updated to a newer version, the embedded browser extension code that provides the native code intelligence may also be updated.
+When the Sourcegraph instance is updated to a newer version, the embedded browser extension code that provides the native code navigation may also be updated.

 #### Webhooks